parthparth/FireCrew3/README.md

 * You are good to go!

 # Contact
-If you have any comments, queries or suggestions, please feel free to email me at hiparthparth@gmail.com
+If you have any comments, queries or suggestions, please feel free to open an issue.

-© Parth Parth 2019. hiparthparth@gmail.com
+© Parth Parth 2020
 # This project is no longer being actively maintained.
-Please email me if you enounter any security vulnerabilities.